ShuguangSun/ess-view-data/README.md

 **NOTE**: it will make a copy of the data and then does the following action

-- [x] ess-view-data-print: the main function to view data
+The entry function to view data:
+- [x] ess-view-data-print

+Setting:

 - [x] ess-view-data-set-backend: change backend
 - [x] ess-view-data-toggle-maxprint: toggle limitation of lines per page to print

+Verbs:

 - [x] ess-view-data-filter
 - [x] ess-view-data-select / ess-view-data-unselect
 - [x] ess-view-data-sort